-Stafford loans are available to undergraduate, graduate, and professional students attending college at least half-time.
-The following information applies to undergraduate Stafford loans disbursed on or after July 1, 2012.
+The following information applies to undergraduate Stafford loans disbursed on or after July 1, 2018 through June 30, 2019.
+Loan rates and fees are updated annually.

 Dependent student limits.
-A dependent freshman can borrow a subsidized loan up to $3,500.
-The limit goes up to $4,500 in the sophomore year and $5,500 in each of the junior and senior years.
+A dependent freshman can borrow a subsidized loan up to $3,500 a year.
+The limit goes up to $4,500 for sophomores and $5,500 for juniors and seniors.
 Dependent undergraduates can borrow up to $2,000 in additional unsubsidized loans.

 Independent student limits.
 Independent students have the same limits for subsidized loans, but they can borrow larger unsubsidized loans: up to $6,000 for freshmen and sophomores and up to $7,000 for juniors and seniors.

-The federal government disburses all Stafford loans to the college through the Direct Loan Program.
-The school then disburses the loan money to the student.
-The school first uses the money to pay the student's tuition, fees, and room and board.
-If loan funds remain, the student will receive them by check or in cash, unless the school has written permission to hold the funds until later in the enrollment period.
+The college will use the money to pay the student's tuition, fees, and room and board.
+If loan funds remain, the student will receive them by check or in cash.

 Repayment Plans Are Flexible

-Students have several repayment plans to choose from.
-The plans allow between ten and twenty-five years to repay a Stafford loan, with payments beginning six months after you leave college or drop below half-time enrollment.
+The plans allow between ten and twenty-five years to repay a Stafford loan, with payments beginning six months after the student leaves college or drops below half-time enrollment.

 - The standard plan sets up the same payment amount every month (with a minimum payment of $50).

 - The graduated plan starts out with lower payments that increase every two years.
-You must repay this loan within ten years.
+Students must repay this loan within ten years.

 - The extended plan sets up either a fixed or graduated payment over a period of twenty-five years.
 These are for large loan amounts.

-- The income-sensitive plans allow payments to fluctuate according to the borrower's annual income, family size, and other factors.
-For example, new borrowers with financial hardship may qualify for the Pay As You Earn plan.
-It reduces monthly loan payments to 10 percent of discretionary income and forgives the remaining loan balance after 20 years of consistent payments.
-In some cases, the plan pays unpaid interest for up to three years.
+- The four income-driven plans allow payments to fluctuate according to the borrower's annual income, family size, and other factors.
+For example, the Revised Pay As You Earn plan reduces monthly loan payments to 10 percent of discretionary income and forgives the remaining loan balance after 20-25 years of consistent payments.

-With few exceptions, not repaying your student loan after you graduate will lead to garnishment of your wages and income tax refunds, and a negative impact on your credit history.
+With few exceptions, not repaying a student loan will lead to garnishment of wages and income tax refunds, and a negative impact on credit history.
 Not even bankruptcy can clear a borrower of student loan debt.